LondonHackspaceAI/common/Plans.md

 * Meeting on Sun May 29 (7pm intended, 7:30pm start since people
-  relied on public calendar that wasn't updated):
+  using the room relied on public calendar that wasn't updated):

   Sam (and Christian) showed Julia version of the path search.
 The implementation shown is purely functional.
 There's still work that